REGIONAL HEALTH SYSTEM

 composed of hospital staff, and consulting physicians and specialists.

-Payment by Third Party Payers
+2. For Payment by Third Party Payers

 Health information required to pay for your hospital bills and charges